AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 As a Nekotaiyō, you gain these special traits:

 ***Cat's Claws.*** You can use your claws to make Unarmed Strikes.
-When you hit with them, the strike deals 1d4 + your Strength Modifier slashing damage, instead of the Bludgeoning damage normal for an Unarmed Strike.
+When you hit with them, the strike deals 1d4 + your Strength Modifier Slashing damage, instead of the Bludgeoning damage normal for an Unarmed Strike.

 ***Empowered Vision.*** While in direct sunlight you have Advantage on Wisdom (Perception) checks that rely on sight and you can make out details of even extremely distant creatures and objects as small as 2 feet across.